Shopping – Workshops /classes – New members – History

-Classes – art classes for children and adults are also available by our talented and awarding winning artists
+Classes – art classes for children and adults are also available by our talented and award-winning artists

 Groups – get a few friends together for a craft time, or simply come and relax at the regular Friday night Wrap – details here

-Girls Time Out – instead of going out to a restaurant or bar gather a few girlfriends for a art or craft themed catch up.
-Make a bouquet of flowers for the bride to be, a necklace and matching earrings for the birthday girl – check out the workshop options and contact the Gallery for options
+Girls Time Out – instead of going out to a restaurant or bar gather a few girlfriends for art or craft-themed catch-up.
+Make a bouquet of flowers for the bride to be, a necklace, and matching earrings for the birthday girl – check out the workshop options and contact the Gallery for options

 Scattered Arts members represent a wide range of arts and crafts, we welcome enquires from makers of high-quality arts and crafts interested in joining the group.
-The organisation is a not for profit incorporated entity and gallery operates as a cooperative with the members taking an active role in all aspects of running the Gallery.
-All members take part in a roster to run the Gallery shop and there are many other opportunities to take an active role in the management of the Gallery.
-Email or leave your details at the Gallery and we will contact you to make a time to meet with you and view your portfolio.
+The organisation is a not for profit incorporated entity and operates as a cooperative.
+Scattered Arts members take an active role in all aspects of running the organisation with community gatherings, workshops, market days, and social activities.
+Members can also take an active role in the management of Scattered Arts.
+Email your details and we will contact you to make a time to meet with you and view your portfolio.

 The inaugural meeting of the South Side Cultural Centre Committee was held in November 1966 with some 30 interested parties present.
 Their aim was to establish a Cultural Centre to serve the artistic needs of the people of the south side of Brisbane.
 Supported by the signatures of over 1000 people the initiative had both Local and State Government support.
 The first art show was held at Parliament House in November 1967 and subsequent events were held at shopping centres and other venues under the name of ‘The Queensland Cultural Centre’.
 In in early 1970’s with the South Bank Cultural Centre Precinct being developed the Group was asked by the Government of the day to change their name – The Creativity Centre was the chosen alternative.
 In the 2000’s The Creativity Centre remains the legal name while trading under the name Scattered Arts.
 The name scattered arts can be seen reflected in the inaugural meeting minutes ‘……people came from many organisations of varying interests and objectives, and from widely scattered suburbs…..’ indicating the vision remains true to the founders.